-Now in its fourth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great —provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.
-A comprehensive program, StART SmART provides each of its early childhood partners with:
+Now in its fifth year, the Cleveland Museum of Art’s StART SmART program—funded by PNC Grow Up Great —provides arts-enriched learning experiences designed to help underserved preschool children in the Cleveland metropolitan area succeed in school and in life.

-Process-based visual arts activities and explorations promote kindergarten readiness by developing visual and verbal literacy, as well as creative problem solving.
+Process-based visual arts activities and Gallery Explorations promote kindergarten readiness by developing visual and verbal literacy, as well as creative problem solving.

 PNC Grow Up Great is a $350 million, multi-year, bilingual initiative that began in 2004 to help prepare children from birth to five for success in school and life.
 The program launched in Cleveland with a round of grants to the Cleveland Museum of Art, the Cleveland Orchestra, PlayhouseSquare, and Rock and Roll Hall of Fame and Museum to create or further education programs to pre-kindergarten children.

 Not in the StART SmART program?
 You can still take advantage of the museum’s early childhood resources.
-Schedule a museum tour or studio for your preschool class, or borrow kits developed in the StART SmART program from the museum’s Teacher Resource Center for use in your classroom.
+Schedule a Gallery Exploration or School Studio for your preschool class, participate in our Early Childhood Educator Workshop series , or borrow kits developed through StART SmART from the museum’s Teacher Resource Center for use in your classroom.

-For more information about preschool programming for teachers, students, and families, contact Liz Wilcox-Clay at firstname.lastname@example.org or 216-707-2181.
+For more information about preschool programming for teachers, students, and families, contact Liz Clay at lclay [at] clevelandart [dot] org or 216-707-2181.